 You can offer genuine employment that meets the Skilled Worker requirements and appropriate rates of pay.

 They will undertake a genuineness approach to the role that is being filled by the foreign national migrant, on how it fits within your organisation as a whole.

 You will complete an online licence application and provide supporting documentation, which must be provided within five days of the initial application.

 Failure to submit the required documents may result in an application being delayed, rejected or refused.
-If your application is refused there is no right of appeal and there is a 6 month cooling off period which means you cannot reapply for a Sponsor Licence until the 6 months have elapsed from the refusal date.
+If your application is refused there is no right of appeal.

 A successful sponsor licence application will enable your organisation to lawfully employ skilled migrant workers.